Firekeepers is a bunch of playful folks who care about people and the earth.

 This work is inspired by the 8 Shields mentoring model.
 Our programs support people to deepen their love for the natural world and to find their place in it.

-Firekeepers is an inclusive, progressive and queer run organisation that will speak its mind, wear its heart on its sleeve and call out injustices.
+Firekeepers is an inclusive, progressive organisation that will speak its mind, wear its heart on its sleeve and call out injustices.
 But mostly, we just play outside.

 Firekeepers gets its spark from enthusiastic volunteers and a thriving community that co-creates amazing activities.
 But we’ve also got experienced folks who make the good stuff happen by developing and delivering our programs.